 Congratulations Graduates!
 Scroll to the bottom of the page for resources on planning your next steps.
 You can also visit the school's career corner in room A110 in the morrning, at lunch or after school for paper copies of pamphlets, brochures, magazines and more.
 Or see your grad coordinators for help and advice.

-Eckville Jr. Sr. High School Awards and Scholarships
+Eckville Jr. Sr. High School Awards

 Top Academic ACES Awards - Based on academic averages, these awards (plaque and $100) will be presented to the top academic student in each grade

 Grade 7 Grade 10